Founded: May 17, 1993

 Article V - Officers

-E. Treasurer: The treasurer shall be the principal accounting and financial officer of the organization.
-He/she shall have the following:
+E. Treasurer: The Treasurer shall be the principal accounting and financial officer of the organization.
+He/she shall

 1. Shall have charge of and be responsible for the maintenance of adequate books of account for the organization.

-4. Shall post a monthly accounting record of income, expense and totals in the secretary's monthly minutes (Revised 4/02)
+4. Shall post a monthly account record of income, expenses and totals at the monthly meeting.
+(Revised 4/18)